ds300/lazyrepo/README.md

 Let's say you have two packages `app` and `utils`. `app` depends on `utils` and they both have `"test"` scripts.

-The empty `lazy.config.ts` file looks like this:
+The empty `lazy.config.js` file looks like this:

 ```ts
 import type { LazyConfig } from 'lazyrepo'